premkumar2499/eggheads-azure-final/README.md

 The application is developed using NodeJS, Express framework and MongoDB atlas for database storage.
 This application uses Session to store user data.
 The courses are revealed based on the completion of the given modules.
-It is hosted over Microsoft Azure and the app is mapped to the our domain name using ssh.
+It is hosted over Microsoft Azure.